xujunhong/luceneDemo/README.md

 # luceneDemo
-it is a lucene test source code,use zk jcseg and mmseg analyzers by springboot
+it is a lucene test source code,

+use zk jcseg and mmseg analyzers by springboot